Court examines resentencing based on claim of racism

 Current Nashville District Attorney General Glenn Funk was among those who denounced Zimmerman’s comments.
 When Abdur’Rahman asked to reopen his case, Funk decided to negotiate rather than fight.
 The agreement reached would reduce Abdur’Rahman’s sentence to a life, and it would be served consecutively with two other life sentences, so there would be no possibility he would leave prison.
 In return, Abdur’Rahman agreed to give up any further legal challenges.

-The trial court judge approved the order in August but before it could become final, the Tennessee Attorney General’s Office appealed.
+The trial court judge approved the order in August but the Tennessee Attorney General’s Office appealed.
 At the Tuesday hearing, Deputy Attorney General Zachary Hinkle argued that the trial court judge did not have the authority to modify Abdur’Rahman’s sentence based merely on an agreement between the two parties.
 There should have been a petition, a hearing and a review, Hinkle said.
 And the court should have decided whether the U.S. Supreme Court’s Georgia case creates a new and retroactive law that could then be applied to Abdur’Rahman’s case.

 Those steps were short-circuited when the judge accepted the agreement between prosecutors and Abdur’Rahman, Hinkle said, arguing the judge’s order approving the agreement should be vacated.